Forthcoming Attractions in 2026

 Overview

-Plot Summary
+Plot summary

-Themes and Reception
+Themes

 COMING NEXT

-Friday 10th April: The Roses
+Friday 10th April: The Choral

 🕢 matinee (2.30) and evening (7.30) showings.
 Doors open half an hour before the performances start.